d3group/ddop/ddop/datasets/descr/bakery.rst

     :Number of Features: 6

     :Target Information:
-    - 'roll' the demand for calamari
+    - 'roll' the demand for rolls
-    - 'seeded_roll' the demand for fish
+    - 'seeded_roll' the demand for seeded rolls
-    - 'pretzel' the demand for shrimps
+    - 'pretzel' the demand for pretzels

     :Feature Information:
     - 'weekday' the day of the week,